kilnfi/eth-validator-watcher/README.md

 - proposed a block with the wrong fee recipient
 - has exited
 - got slashed
-- proposed a block with an unknown relay (alpha feature)
+- proposed a block with an unknown relay

 It also exports some general metrics such as:
 - your USD assets under management